 In the third appointment, about two weeks after the first, the laboratory-created permanent veneers are bonded to the teeth.
 First, Dr. Stevens uses either water or glycerin to place the veneers onto the teeth.
 This non-permanent attachment is to check the veneers fit, shade, and colour.
 The colour of the veneers can be adjusted based upon the shade of dental cement used.
 However, the colour cannot be altered after the veneers are cemented.
 Once the correct colour is determined, the veneer is ready to be attached permanently with dental cement.
 The cement is sandwiched between the veneer and the tooth, then a special light beam is applied.
 This light initiates the release of a catalyst, which hardens the cement and permanently affixes the veneers.
 It is painless.

 Placing veneers is a meticulous and delicate procedure.
 Each veneer must be fitted individually.
 As a result, this third appointment can last several hours.

-The final appointment is a check-up, and takes places about one to two weeks after the veneers have been affixed.
+The final appointment is a check-up and takes place about one to two weeks after the veneers have been affixed.

 It is very important to have a qualified cosmetic dentist when undergoing this procedure.
 In the wrong hands, your veneers can end up looking too large, too small, or oddly coloured when compared to the rest of your teeth.
 In the right hands, your veneers will be so natural looking they will be virtually indistinguishable from your natural teeth.

-in order for instant orthodontics to work, your bite must be healthy. this is something which Dr. Stevens will determine during your initial consultation. if your bite and/or jaw are not healthy, your dentist will discuss other options with you.
+In order for instant orthodontics to work, your bite must be healthy. this is something that Dr. Stevens will determine during your initial consultation. if your bite and/or jaw are not healthy, your dentist will discuss other options with you.

 If your bite is healthy, you are a candidate for instant orthodontics if: